danfairs/django-lazysignup/docs/usage.rst

 A view is provided to allow such users to convert their temporary account into a real user account by providing a username and a password.

-A Django management command is provided to clear out stale, uncoverted user accounts - although this depends on your use of database-backed sessions, and assumes that all user accounts with an expired session are safe to delete.
+A Django management command is provided to clear out stale, unconverted user accounts - although this depends on your use of database-backed sessions, and assumes that all user accounts with an expired session are safe to delete.
 This may not be the case for all apps, so you may wish to provide your own cleaning